OKMDashboard

 void

-From UI, the nodes are shown strong until are visited by the user.
-This method mark the node as visited by the user in the database.
+In the UI, nodes are shown in bold until they are visited by the user.
+This method marks the node as visited by the user in the database.

 Available sources: